 Directing the use of the asset happens when the entity provides information to the service provider about how and when the asset will be used.

-Here are some examples to consider when determining whether an asset is identified in a service contract:
+Here are some embedded lease examples of situations to consider when determining whether an asset is identified in a service contract:

 Once an asset has been identified, an entity needs to consider whether they control the asset.
 Here are some things to consider: